truelossless/crocolang/README.md

-# Croco lang
+# Crocolang

 ![ci](https://github.com/truelossless/crocolang/workflows/ci/badge.svg)

-Croco is a small and fun-to-use interpreted language written in Rust.
+Croco is a small and fun-to-use language written in Rust.

 You can see some examples of the syntax below :)
-Simple examples of the syntax can be seen under the `tests` folder.
+Other simple examples can be seen under the `tests` folder.
 For the partial spec and even more examples, see [here](SPEC.md).

 PULL REQUESTS ARE WELCOME SO YOU CAN IMPROVE MY MESS !

-The lexer and parser are backend-agnostic, which means it should be easy to add all types of backend support.
+The lexer and parser are backend-agnostic, which means it should be easy to add all types of backends.
 Currently there is a interpreter backend (crocoi), and an llvm backend (crocol, WIP)

 ## Downloading croco